metaxmx/IntroductionToAkkaStreams/README.md

-# IntroductionToAkkaStreams
+# Introduction to Akka Streams
-Presentation: Introduction to Akka Streams
+Presentation and code examples for the tech talk "Introduction to Akka Streams".